AharonKod/aisd-wde-on-the-job-3/README.md

 ### Creating a Grid 📄

 Now that we have our site's HTML and CSS is a good state, let's look at how we can incorporate CSS Grid into our site.
-The main candidate here will be the gallery of images we created in the first checkpoint but you have some flexibility as this is your site. y the end of this stage, your image gallery will be neatly structured, flexible, and visually appealing across devices.
+The main candidate here will be the gallery of images we created in the first checkpoint but you have some flexibility as this is your site.
+By the end of this stage, your image gallery will be neatly structured, flexible, and visually appealing across devices.

 #### Deliverables ✅